 of breathe control (which mainly balances the ratio between oxygen and

-CO2) for creating alterated states of mind, though the general working
+CO2) for creating altered states of mind, though the general working principles

 effects are something very obvious and familiar for me.
-Presumingly also
+Also the same very

-(*A Samadhi tank (floatation tank, sensory deprivation tank) is a dark, closed, air- conditioned box filled with salt water of body temperature, in which a person can float completely decoupled and insulated against any disturbing signals from outside for a long time to make it possible to easily reach a deep meditation state (also see here).)
+I didn't try those "bodybag" things yet (beside a test setup of PE garbage bags those were too leaky), but from my own research and what I read on Mr. Blowup's site, I would definitely not classify them in a category of sexual, but of clearly psychedelic equipment - much similar like the Samadhi tank (aka isolation tank, floatation tank, sensory deprivation tank) used for meditation.
+Such a tank is a dark, closed, air- conditioned box filled with salt water of body temperature, in which a person can float completely decoupled and insulated against any disturbing signals from outside for a long time to make it possible to easily reach a deep meditation state (links see here).

 in many forms of drugfree psychedelics, but restricting breathe too much